-By the beginning of the 20th century, many freedom fighters and leaders like Mahatma Gandhi, Gopal Krishna Gokhle, Subhash Chandra Bose, Chandrashekhar Azad and many more came forth.
+By the beginning of the 20th century, many freedom fighters and leaders like Mahatma Gandhi, Gopal Krishna Gokhle, Subhash Chandra Bose, Chandrashekhar Azad and many more came forward.
 Under their guidance, mass protests, marches, and moments took place against British power dominance.
-A lot of people sacrificed their lives for the freedom struggle, and finally, they got the payoff when India moves towards freedom on midnight 15 August -1947.
-Pandit Jawaharlal Nehru became the first Prime Minister in 1947, and he hoisted the flag at Red Fort New Delhi, followed by a speech.
-From then on, we celebrate Independence Day every year.
+A lot of people sacrificed their lives for the freedom struggle and finally India moved towards Independence on midnight 15 August -1947.
+Pandit Jawaharlal Nehru became the first Prime Minister in 1947, and he hoisted the flag at Red Fort New Delhi, followed by India’s Independence Day speech.
+From then on, we celebrate this day every year.

 How is Independence Day celebrated in India?

-Every year, this day is celebrated throughout the nation with tremendous passion, but the main event takes place in New Delhi, at Red Fort.
-Since the dawn of the day, the Red Fort gets crowded by people to finds a suitable place to witness the event.
-People enjoy the patriotic song while waiting for the Prime minister and other dignitaries to arrive.
-After the arrival of the Prime Minister, he initiates the event with the most favourable aspect: flag hoisting closely followed by honorary 21 gunshots.
+Every year, on this day India’s Independence day celebrations are held throughout the nation with tremendous passion.
+The main event takes place in New Delhi, at Red Fort.
+Since the dawn of the day, the Red Fort is crowded by people who come to witness the event.
+People enjoy the patriotic songs while waiting for the Prime minister and other dignitaries to arrive.
+After the arrival of the Prime Minister, he initiates the event with the most anticipated event – the flag hoisting.
+This is closely followed by honorary 21 gunshots.
 Resonating pride strengthens with the boom of the national anthem.
-Soon after, the Prime Minister addresses the Independence day speech describing the achievements, developments, and goodwill of the previous year.
+Soon after, the Prime Minister addresses the nation with an Independence day speech describing the achievements, developments, and goodwill of the previous year.
 He reminisces the leaders of freedom struggle and ends the statement with a note about the nation’s future.

 Independence Day in Different States

-The day is celebrated in all regions of the country.
-In the capital city of the states, Chief Minster hoists the flag and delivers the speech.
+Independence day celebrations are held in all regions of the country.
+In the capital city of the states, Chief Minsters hoist the flag and deliver the Independence Day speech.
 In the same manner, the Flag hoisting ceremony takes place in every organization and institution.
-It is celebrated with immense enthusiasm in schools colleges and other educational institutes.
+Independence day celebrations are held with immense enthusiasm in schools colleges and other educational institutes.
 The chief Guest or the Principal of the institute unfurl the National Flag.
 They sing the National Anthem, followed by various cultural programs.

 India is a diverse country with people belongs to various religions; caste, creed, and culture, but Independence Day unites them all as Indians.
 People of all age groups celebrate this festival.
 This festival develops a shared feeling of patriotism in all despite all diversities.